learnk8s/learnk8s.io/src/requests-limits/content.md

 _Why is it not running at 100% CPU?_

-When you define a CPU request in Kubernetes, that doesn't only define the minimum amount of CPU but also defines a share of CPU for that container.
+When you define a CPU request in Kubernetes, that doesn't only describe the minimum amount of CPU but also establishes a share of CPU for that container.

-All containers share the same CPU, but they are nice to each other and they split the times based on their quotas.
+All containers share the same CPU, but they are nice to each other, and they split the times based on their quotas.

 Let's have a look at an example.